msikma/beethoven-op111-ly/readme.md

 **1st movement**

 * 64 u: No ***sf*** is present in the manuscript, but the analogous passage in M 142 does have one.
 For consistency, a parenthesized ***sf*** was added.
-* 84 u/l: Beethoven's manuscript crosses the right hand over into the bottom staff.
-We kept them separate.
 * 133 u: No ***ff***; parenthesized as per M 55.

 **2nd movement**